PuddletownDesign/Linux-Setups/10-installing-media-server-with-jellyfin-rutorrent-vpn.md

-# Installing Jellyfin media server remotely and RSS torrent seedbox integration on Debian
+# Installing Jellyfin media server remotely and RSS powered torrent seedbox with a VPN on Debian

 In this tutorial we will be installing a streaming media server (like netflix) but hosted under your control.
 Then we will install a torrent seedbox configured with RSS to automatically download new shows and then a VPN to protect privacy to the server.